SAP-samples/teched2024-AD181/exercises/ex1.2/README.md

 <img src="images/image6.png"
 style="width:6.5in;height:3.06042in" />

-8. Joule has generated a service interface for you, containing the top-level Customer entity.
+8. Joule has generated a service interface for you, containing the top-level Customers entity.
 For our exercise, we also want to expose the Purchases and Redemptions entities.

     - Select the **Customer_Loyalty_\<INITIALS\>** service in the storyboard